Level Up with ML Vulnerability Identification: Leveraging Domain Constraints in Feature Space for Robust Android Malware Detection: Interpreting Domain Constraints in the Feature Space

 \section{Interpreting Domain Constraints in the Feature Space}

-This section introduces our novel feature-space interpretation of domain constraints for Android malware.
-In general, the domain constraints are defined by four aspects: available transformations, preserved semantics, robustness to preprocessing, and plausibility~\cite{b17}.
-Before going into the detailed definitions (Section~\ref{subsec:problem-space_constraints_interpretation}), we first provide a mathematical background of realizable adversarial examples in both the problem and feature spaces (Section~\ref{subsec:problemfeaturespaces}).
+In the problem space, the domain constraints of Android malware apps are defined as (i) available transformations, (ii) preserved semantics, (iii) robustness to preprocessing, and (iv) plausibility~\cite{b17}; however, we aim to interpret these constraints into a set of new constraints over the feature values in the feature space.
+Therefore, this section introduces our novel feature-space interpretation of domain constraints for Android malware apps.
+Before going into the detailed definitions (\S\ref{subsec:problem-space_constraints_interpretation}), we first provide a mathematical background of realizable AEs in both the problem and feature spaces (\S\ref{subsec:problemfeaturespaces}).